OmphileMorwane/OMPMOR404_BCL2401_GroupE01_Omphile-Morwane_DJS03/README.md

 ## Discussion and Reflections

-After completing the tasks, prepare a brief presentation for your coaching group on the following:
-- The rationale behind the refactoring decisions made, including the choice of objects and functions.
-- How abstraction has made the code more maintainable and extendable.
-- Any challenges faced during the refactoring process and how they were overcome.
-- Reflections on how this exercise has deepened your understanding of JavaScript programming concepts.

-## Discussion and Reflections

  The code has been organized into modular functions such as createBookPreview, renderBooks, updateBookList, renderGenres, renderAuthors, and event listeners.
 This modularization promotes separation of concerns, allowing each function to handle a specific task.
 For example, createBookPreview is responsible for generating the HTML for a single book preview element, while renderBooks is responsible for rendering a list of book previews.
 This approach makes the codebase easier to understand, debug, and modify.By encapsulating functionality into reusable functions, the code achieves a higher level of abstraction.
 For instance, the createBookPreview function abstracts away the details of generating HTML for a book preview, allowing the caller to simply provide a book object and receive the corresponding HTML element.
 Similarly, renderBooks abstracts away the process of rendering a list of book previews, making the code more readable and maintainable.

 ## Challenges faced